25 September 2007

 Meet Concetta via her 1941 US citizenship certificate:

-To explain a bit, my great-great-grandfather was from the village I now live in, and he married a woman from Isca, and that’s where they had their children.
+To explain a bit, my great-great-grandfather (Concetta’s father) was born in the village I now live in, and he married a woman from Isca, and that’s where they had their children.
 So my roots, as well as those of my Marie are actually from both villages.
 Laura’s family is all from Isca.

 One of my most vivid memories of the first time I visited here was my jaw continually dropping at just how many last names I saw on signs and businesses that were so very familiar to me–even the geographical position of Isca is very much like our towns nestled into the Appalachian Mountains.